 The annual show was produced to help Asians discover their identity in American society and to help promote Vietnamese culture.

 While working up to the event, the most challenging part was gathering the sponsors according to VSA officers.
-With sponsors such as Lee's Sandwiches, Madison Nguyen, The California Wushu Academy, make-up artists and faculty and staff, the VSA was able to pull off the financial stability needed for the performance at the Flint center.
+With sponsors such as Lee's Sandwiches, Madison Nguyen, California The Wushu Academy, make-up artists and faculty and staff, the VSA was able to pull off the financial stability needed for the performance at the Flint center.

 As the curtains were opened, the show began with "Con Rong Chau Tien," a dance carefully choreographed by Andrew-Brian Nguyen, VSA treasurer.

 Right: Two models feature the modern part of designer Nhu Do's collection.
 Her twin sister, Linh Do, was also a model at the event.
 The outfits represent the growing gap between the younger and older generations with hipster pants and midriff tops.

+"The dance is about the creation of the Vietnamese people.
+The children were fairies, surrounded by dragons and it was basically the representation of Vietnamese people in ancient times," Nguyen said.

 As main character of the story, Nguyen's part was to "show everyone that even though some of us may be lost, identity wise, we can still find ourselves in the end."

-Throughout "Ve Lai Coi Nguon," scriptwriter Kim Mai Nguyen and video clips by Hoang Thao, incorporated the typical Vietnamese-American as a college student growing up in a diverse community.
+Throughout "Ve Lai Coi Nguon," scriptwriter Kim Mai Nguyen and video clips by Hoang Thao, incorporated the typical Vietnamese-Âmerican as a college student growing up in a diverse community.

 Footage of club day and other scenes done outside of the show were shown between the acts.

 The purpose of the story was to point out that while fellow De Anza students may feel like they do not know their backgrounds.
 It takes just one person to convince a few people that it is worth knowing who they really are as an Asian-American, according to Nguyen.

 During the performance, Nhu Do, VSA's show coordinator, brought in her models to showcase designs from her new and upcoming collection.

 The collection includes modernized versions of the famous "ao dai," a traditional Vietnamese dress.

 "I went to the fabric store and picked up every flower on the wall.
 I had three different seamstresses working with me who I had to meet up with the day of," Do said.

 Members of the De Anza community also came and gave their appreciation for the show.

-"I was surprised that both Chancellor Martha Kanter and Dr. Brian Murphy, who came to give a few words of welcome.
+'I was surprised that both Chancellor Martha Kanter and Dr. Brian Murphy, who came to give a few words of welcome.
 [That is] always a treat to the community," said VSA advisor K.D.
 Le.